 What Are the Other Important Considerations if You Want to Build an In-Law Suite?

-Beyond securing the room and/or space plus the funding you need to complete your project, there are other factors you need to consider before getting started.
+Beyond securing the room and the funding you need to complete your project, there are other factors you need to consider before getting started.

 The Laws in Your Area